Glossary

 Calibration Frames

-updated: 2025-09-06
+updated: 2025-10-25

 Calibration Frames are required to reduce effects resulting from your optical equipment (like vignetting), electronic noise like read out noise or pixel errors.
+Depending on the equipment or SW used there are different ways how calibration frames can be obtained.
+So called Master Calibration Frames are stacked images of a number of single calibration frames.

-Characteristics of master calibration frames:
+Characteristics of master calibration frames

 Calibration frames are required during the Calibration Process as shown below: